WHMHammer/468-final-project/README.md

 - Applied thread coarsening

+- Solved many thread divergence issues

 [Jiren Li](https://github.com/Li-Jiren)

+- Implemented the enumeration sort

-- Implemented the odd-even sort and tested some other parallel sorting algorithms
+- Implemented the odd-even sort (which was replaced by the enumeration sort)

 - Unrolled the loops for the parallel merge sort (which was replaced by the later odd-even sort)